-Homicide investigation underway in Lemon Grove
+Man found dead in Lemon Grove, homicide investigation underway

-LEMON GROVE, Calif. -- Homicide detectives are investigating after a person was found dead Thursday night in Lemon Grove, according to the San Diego County Sheriff's Department.
+LEMON GROVE, Calif. -- A man was found dead on a street in Lemon Grove Thursday evening.

-Just before 9 p.m., detectives were called out to the 6300 block of Lemon Avenue near Broadway, where at least one person was found dead outside of a home.
+San Diego County Sheriff's deputies received a call about 9 p.m. of a man down in the 7600 block of Lemon Avenue, said Lt.
+Ricardo Lopez of the Sheriff's Department.

+When deputies arrived they found the victim, and he was declared dead at the scene, Lopez said.

-A Sheriff's Department helicopter flying overhead was asking residents to be on the lookout for an armed person with dreadlocks and wearing a grey jacket, a black shirt and a black backpack.
+A Sheriff's helicopter flying overhead was asking residents to be on the lookout for an armed person with dreadlocks and wearing a grey jacket, a black shirt and a black backpack.

 Check back for updates on this developing story.